practicalli/engineering-playbook/docs/continuous-integration/docker/index.md

 # Docker

-Docker provides an isolated environment for repeatable build & runtime systems.
+Docker containers an isolated environment for repeatable build & runtime systems.

-Docker enables a consistent approach to building the source code of project locally, or within a continuous integration (CI) system.
+[:fontawesome-solid-book-open: Dockerfile](dockerfile.md) configuration defines a consistent approach to building the source code of project locally, or within a continuous integration (CI) system.

+Designing a [:fontawesome-solid-book-open: `Dockerfile` configuration](dockerfile.md) to maximise use of image overlays (layers) greatly enhances the speed of the build, as libraries and other unchanged assets are cached on first run.

-[Docker compose](compose.md) orchestrates multiple services locally.
+[:fontawesome-solid-book-open: Docker compose](compose.md) orchestrates multiple services locally.
 Heath checks and conditions can be set to ensure dependant services start in the correct order.

 Docker compose can use a [:fontawesome-solid-book-open: `Dockerfile` configuration](dockerfile.md) to build a project when starting services.
-An `on-watch` feature can rebuild the project on code changes.
+An `on-watch` feature can rebuild the project from sourcw when code changes are written to file.

-Creating a [:fontawesome-solid-book-open: `Dockerfile` configuration](dockerfile.md) using image overlays (layers) cached on first run makes for a highly efficient local integration testing system, before pushing changes to a remote Continuous Integration service.

 ???
 HINT "Docker and Clojure projects"
     A Docker Compose workflow complements the [Clojure REPL Driven Development workflow](https://practical.li/clojure/introduction/repl-workflow/).